barberezra/final-project/alberto_standups.md

 ## 04-1

 - Today, following Riley's otheer suggestion today, I started eperimenting with some of the code itself in snoowrap!
 I did a lot of trial and error, but I unfortunately did not get the code to work.
 However, I did definately get more familiar with the code itself!

+## 04-3

+- I got to study the program itself more, as well as continue looking more wrappers!